desmondrawls/rspec_first_encounter/Readme.md

 Imagine you need to allow users to flag three different kinds of items on SumZero (comments, ideas, and quick ideas).
 You want to develop a common module that is shared with each model to keep things DRY.

 1. Database Design.
 We've created a simple schema to get you started.
 You'll need to create a migration which embodies your design decisions, e.g., how will you record when an item has been flagged?
 2. Module logic.
-Create the necessary interface for the view layer interact with your module.
-Hint: What will the view layer need to know, and how will it interact with your module?
+Create the necessary interface for the view layer to interact with your module.
+Hint: How will it tell what has been flagged and how will it flag items?
 You'll probably want a "flag_item!" method as well as a "flagged?" method.
 3. Tests.
 Write tests for your module (if you didn't already in step 2).